atechofficials/esphome/README.md

-# ESPHome Firmware
+# ESPHome Configuration
-ESPHome specific Firmware Configurations for A-Tech Officials Smart Home Sensors and Hubs
+ESPHome firmware configurations for Smart Home Sensors and Hubs designed by A-Tech Officials